jerichodinozo/resume/README.md

 Running this command allows MkDocs to automatically create a gh-page branch and push them to GitHub.

 ### 9. Enable GitHub Pages
+Enabling GitHub pages allows individuals to have their websites hosted through GitHub.
+In this case, we are displaying a resume in the webpage.
+According to Etter, building a website instead of distributing PDF files of a resume is optimal, because it allows the owner of that resume to constantly update their resume and fix inaccuracies easily, giving them full control over their resume.

+To enable GitHub pages, follow the steps below:
+#### 9.1.
+Steps to enable GitHub Pages
+1. Head over to you repository
+2. Go to the settings tab
+3. On the left side of the page under "Code and automation" select "Pages"
+4. Under "Branch" select "gh-pages" as the branch
+5. Next to the branch select "/(root)" as your folder

 ## Resources
 - [commonmark.org](https://commonmark.org/help/tutorial/) is a great interactive learning tool for beginners learning Markdown.
 This resource allows individuals to learn about Markdown by performing hands-on tasks while introducing the Markdown syntax.